mcgivrer/minimal/docs/docs/chapter-01-the_game_class.md

 The `GameLoop` interface provides a standard contract to delegate the loop management to a specialized class implementation.

-We will be able to create a Fixed time frame loop, where graphics are rendered in priority , or a Fixed time update loop where physic and gameplay are prioritized first.
+We will be able to create a Fixed time frame loop, where graphics are rendered in priority, or a Fixed time update loop where physical and gameplay are prioritized first.

 Defining a standard loop to a game with: